Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Congratulations, you just got a new credit card with a great sign-up bonus!
-Now, comes the important part; you need to complete your minimum spending requirement within the specified time to earn that bonus.
+Congratulations, you just got a new credit card with a great welcome offer bonus!
+Now comes the important part: You need to complete your minimum spending requirement within the specified time to earn that bonus.

-For some people, this is no big deal, but for many, this can be a daunting task.
-If your expenses are low you might be unsure of how you can meet that minimum spending requirement.
+For some people, this is no big deal, but for many, it can be a daunting task.
+If your expenses are low, you might be unsure how you can meet that minimum spending requirement.

 Most merchants that accept credit cards do not have a minimum amount required at purchase.
 This means you can charge that 50 cent pack of gum if you want.
 You might get a sideways look from the cashier, but you will be one step closer to hitting your minimum required spend.